amendl/SuperNEMO_ML_applications/README.md

  * Tested on real data, two main problems:
    1. isolated tracker hits are detected as one track,
    2. if the z position of tracker hit cannot be computed, then it is set to zero.
 Side and Front views of this model detect those as aditional track
  * Primitive solutions applied (use only top view and filter isolated tracker hits).
-The results are [here](./ImagesAndDocuments/top_model_classification) (format of files {event_no}\_predicted\_{number_of_predicted_tracks}.*).
+See "Results" section.
  * Reformulation of this problem to finding number of **linear segments** might be helful.
 This means add kinks to generator and possibly fine tune model on physical simulations (Falaise).
 ## Technical stuff
-  * The way to add tensorflow into binaries of TKEvent was found.
+The way to add tensorflow into binaries of TKEvent was found.
 It will only reqire c api for TensorFlow which can be downloaded from TensorFlow webside and links dynamically to analysation code.
 It might be even possible to use this solution within root macros (i.e. running code via `root <filename>.cxx`).
 For more information, see "Working with real data (future-proof)" section.

 **From now, this section is only about results on generator**
  ## Associated calorimeter hits
  * Performance depends on number of tracks in event.
 For one track, we have 98% accuracy.
 For more tracks, it is multilabel classification problem, which is much more harder to analyse and measure performance for.